VA loan limits 2024

-VA loan limits in 2021 essentially don’t exist anymore.
-Thank goodness, because home prices continue to drive higher each month requiring VA borrowers to pay more to purchase homes.
+The good news is VA loan limits in 2024 essentially don’t exist anymore.
+Thank goodness for the lack of ceiling, because home prices continue rise after a short pause after the FED's unprecedented rate hikes.
+Higher prices mean VA borrowers to pay more to purchase homes.

-Thanks to the Blue Water Navy Bill, the confusing hassle of calculating the maximum VA home loan limits for each VA borrower is “in the rear-view mirror.”
+Thanks to the Blue Water Navy Bill several years ago, the confusing hassle of calculating the maximum VA home loan limits for each VA borrower is “in the rear-view mirror.”
 That exercise is in the past, at least for now.

 This short video explains everything!